 Drake had big plans for the Bridle Path lot; and he soon started putting them in practice, with his palatial 35,000-square-foot manse starting to take shape.
 And since Champagne Papi is a sharer, he constantly kept us up to date with the progress, sharing videos on Instagram of the construction work underway.

-The expansive room is home to a roaring fireplace with a tall mirror hanging above it.
-Huge chandeliers scale the high ceilings and a grand piano sits in the corner of one of the rooms.
+He showed off his expansive living room, home to a roaring fireplace with a tall mirror hanging above it.
+Here, huge chandeliers scale the high ceilings and a grand piano sits in the corner of one of the rooms.

 Oh, and did we mention the toilet?
 The rapper’s home comes with a rather unique toilet that plays soothing music to relax you while you, ahem, do your business.
 Not to mention it projects colorful lights and the lid lifts automatically, so even going to the bathroom can be a quite the experience.

 Previous coverage reported that the master suite alone is twice the size of a regular apartment and features two covered decks, a hot tub, a dressing room, a kitchenette, and a steam shower, among other things.